-I’ve always had a soft spot for doughnuts.
+I’ve always had a soft spot for doughnuts so these cinnamon & coconut doughnuts are quite apt.
 Perhaps it’s my late primary school years and early teens spent at the Vic Markets in Melbourne with my family.
 I would spend hours trawling the laneways for 80’s style clothing and knick knacks with my mum and sister, dad in toe somewhere patiently waiting for us females.

 Eventually as our tummies grumbled, we would ritualistically break from the crowds with dad this time in the lead and visit the doughnut van to buy searing hot deep-fried jam doughnuts…by the bag.
 I remember biting into them fresh out of the hot oil and the jam burning my mouth.
 Oh how I loved it.
 Such a special memory connected to food based aromas and textures and a father/daughter bonding moment.